cguth7/cguth7.github.io/_posts/2021-02-03-ai-vs-human-competitions.md

 familiar with its strategy compared to what they are used to seeing.
-Additionally, Libratus used an end-game solver in match and took card-removal effects, also known as blockers, into account (when opponent hands are less likely because of cards that you are holding), and finally, the Libratus team updated the betting translations every night to avoid them being exploited.
+Additionally, Libratus used an end-game solver in match and took card-removal effects, also known as blockers, into account (when opponent hands are less likely because of cards that you are holding -- which was not in the previous version), and finally, the Libratus team updated the betting translations every night to avoid them being exploited (which happened in the previous version).

 The human team had been successful in the
 2015 match by exploiting bet sizing by betting in between known sizes to “confuse”